 Several research activities have been attempted for the recruitment monitoring of SBT.
 Since 1989, Japan has conducted a series of recruitment monitoring surveys within a cooperative research framework with Australian scientists.
 Japan carried out a trolling and pole-and-line catch monitoring survey from 1989 to 1993, and then carried out an acoustic monitoring survey using sonar and echo sounder from 1995 to 2006, for age-1 SBT distributed off the southern coast of Western Australia (Itoh 2006).
 These researches had been providing the recruitment indices of age-1 SBT to CCSBT for years.
-Australia carried out a scientific aerial survey in the Great Australian Bight in South Australia since 1993 and also provided the recruitment indices, as the aerial survey index, to CCSBT (Eveson et al. 2006).
+Australia carried out a scientific aerial survey in the Great Australian Bight in South Australia since 1993 and provided the recruitment indices, as the aerial survey index, to CCSBT (Eveson et al. 2006).
 However, because the aerial survey index is for SBT age mixing from two to four which is the same age of the Australian purse seine catch, it gives little time of consideration to regulate the fishery based on the results of the research survey.
 Catch information of SBT age-1 off the southern coast of Western Australia had been provided by the CCSBT SRP tagging program since 2001, but the areas surveyed by the cruise were limited and the tagging was suspended in 2007.

 The acoustic index derived from the acoustic monitoring survey predicted the low recruitment levels of the 1999-2001 year classes of SBT which was confirmed by the model based assessment so that it was likely to be a reliable index.
 However, the survey was ceased after the final survey in 2006 due to the budget restriction.
 Alternatively, a type of survey that can be done with lower cost was sought.
-Since 2006, we have carried out a monitoring survey that a chartered Australian fishing vessel go-and-back on a single straight transect line and find SBT schools by catching with trolling (Itoh and Kurota 2006, Itoh and Sakai 2007, 2008, 2009a, 2010, Itoh et al. 2011, 2012a, 2013, Itoh and Tokuda 2014).
-In January and February 2016, we carried out the 10th trolling monitoring survey.
-This paper describes general results of the survey and index calculated is described in another paper (CCSBT-ESC/1609/27).
+Since 2006, we have carried out a monitoring survey that a chartered Australian fishing vessel go-and-back on a single straight transect line and find SBT schools by catching with trolling (Itoh and Kurota 2006, Itoh and Sakai 2007, 2008, 2009a, 2010, Itoh et al. 2011, 2012a, 2013, Itoh and Tokuda 2014, Itoh and Tsuda 2016).
+In January and February 2017, we carried out the 11th trolling monitoring survey.
+This paper describes general results of the survey.
+Trolling index calculated from this survey is described in another paper (CCSBT-ESC/1708/23) and the effects of environmental conditions on this survey is described in CCSBT/1708/24.